 The Board of Trustees has a reasonable expectation that the trust has adequate resources to continue to operate for the foreseeable future.
 The Trustees have considered a number of factors in arriving at this conclusion.
-The academy had a strong reserves position at the 31 August 2021 of £374,402, with £431,642 held of cash at this date.
-A detailed budget for 2021/22 has been prepared and updated to include the impact of COVID-19, such as additional cleaning costs and a provision for supply if existing staff are unable to cover for colleagues needing to isolate.
-This budget for 2021/22 is forecasting a small surplus after taking these additional costs into account.
-A 3-year budget has also been prepared which shows surpluses in later years as the academy is no longer impacted by lagged funding.
-This will leave the trust in a strong position to continue to invest in the site and still continue to operate within the Reserves policy.
+The academy had a strong reserves position at the 31 August 2022 of £438,174, with £566,684 held of cash at this date.
+A detailed budget for 2022/23 has been prepared and updated to include the impact of rising inflationary rates.
+This budget for 2022/23 is forecasting a small surplus after taking these additional costs into account.